BP 8114 Risk Management

 Security incident response and reporting

-1. Event logs shall be collected in a centralized location on secure media that is difficult to alter and is protected from unauthorized access for protected services, such as HIPAA, FERPA and PCI data.
+1. Event logs shall be collected in a centralized location on secure media that is difficult to alter and is protected from unauthorized access for protected services, such as HIPAA, FERPA and PCI data, in accordance with the Record Retention Schedule.

-2. Access to the event logs shall be on a need-only basis.
+2. Access to the event logs shall be on an authorized, need to know only basis.

 Exemptions